 If a node belongs to more than one beam element, the tangent and the normal is first calculated for all elements to which the node belongs.
 Then, the element with the lowest element number in this set for which the normal was defined explicitly using a NORMAL card is used as reference.
 Its normal and tangent are defined as reference normal and reference tangent and the element is stored in a new subset.
-All other elements of the same type in the set for which the normal and tangent have an angle smaller than 0.5° with the reference normal and tangent are defined as reference normal elements of the same type in the set for which the normal and tangent have an angle smaller than 0.5° with the reference normal and tangent are the same local thicknesses, offsets and sections are also included in this subset.
+All other elements of the same type in the set for which the normal and tangent have an angle smaller than 0.5° with the reference normal and tangent and which have the same local thicknesses, offsets and sections are also included in this subset.
 All elements in the subset are considered to have the same normal and tangent.
 The normal is defined as the normed mean of all normals in the subset, the same applies to the tangent.
 Finally, the normal is slightly modified within the tangent-normal plane such that it is normal to the tangent.
 This procedure is repeated until no elements are left with an explicitly defined normal.
 Then, the element with the lowest element number left in the set is used as reference.
 Its normal and tangent are defined as reference normal and reference tangent and the element is stored in a new subset.
 All other elements of the same type in the set for which the normal and tangent have an angle smaller than 20° with the reference normal and tangent and which have the same local thicknesses, offsets and sections are also included in this subset.
 All elements in the subset are considered to have the same normal and tangent.
 This normal is defined as the normed mean of all normals in the subset, the same applies to the tangent.
 Finally, the normal is slightly modified within the tangent-normal plane such that it is normal to the tangent.
 This procedure is repeated until a normal and tangent have been defined in each element.
 Finally, the 1-direction is defined by $\mathbf{n_1} = \mathbf{n_2} \times \mathbf{t}$.